“Mommy, your handwriting is so good. How did you do that?”

-Under the new Common Core Standards, adopted by 45 states and in various stages of implementation and debate across the nation, third and fourth graders are no longer required to curl over their dotted lines and scrawl loopy letters in exchange for scribbled stars in the margins.
+Under the Common Core Standards, adopted by 41 states and the District of Columbia, third and fourth graders are no longer required to curl over their dotted lines and scrawl loopy letters in exchange for scribbled stars in the margins.
 Instead, they will be expected to learn keyboarding in elementary school, a skill once relegated to the vaguely vocational sixth grade elective known as typing class.

 The pen, not mightier than the keyboard?

 Cursive advocates have raised cries of concern about losing the art that brought us the Declaration of Independence and our best Valentine’s Day missives.
 Plus, how will kids read their parents’ writing?
 What’s more, there’s science behind the scrawl: research suggests that the small motor skills required of handwriting support neurological development better than typing on a keyboard.

 Some states have responded to the consternation.
 Many states, including Texas, California, Louisiana, and North Carolina, have moved to preserve cursive in their Common Core recipe as a part of the 15 percent rule (for adopting states, it’s understood that the Common Core will be 85 percent of the subject matter standards, leaving each state room to adopt up to 15 percent additional standards).
 And although Common Core doesn’t require cursive, many teachers dedicated to the practice will no doubt continue to teach it.